OpenMS/pyopenms-docs/docs/source/feature_detection.rst

 inspecting ``help(f)`` or by consulting the Manual.

 Note: the output file that we have written (``output.featureXML``) is an OpenMS-internal XML format for storing features.
-You can  learn more about file formats in the "Reading MS data formats" section.
+You can learn more about file formats in the `Reading MS data formats <other_file_handling.html>`_ section.